Overview

 • Where a compile-time constant is expected

-• The default value for a method argument
+• As the default value for a method argument

 Creating Collection Types that Support Collection Expressions